ringkurahman/devcamper-api/README.md

 ## Usage

-Rename "config/config.env.env" to "config/config.env" and update the value/settings to your own.
+Rename "config/config.env.env" to "config/config.env" and update the value/settings to your own

 ## Install Dependencies
 ```